kumbulanit/t-sql/tech company/untitled/module 3/Lesson2_Eliminating_Duplicates_with_DISTINCT.md

 -- Unique salary ranges
 SELECT DISTINCT
     CASE
-        WHEN Salary < 50000 THEN 'Low'
+        WHEN BaseSalary < 50000 THEN 'Low'
-        WHEN Salary BETWEEN 50000 AND 80000 THEN 'Medium' ELSE 'High'
+        WHEN BaseSalary BETWEEN 50000 AND 80000 THEN 'Medium' ELSE 'High'
     END AS SalaryRange
 FROM Employees;